Vaccines — What You Need to Know

 How many shots of the COVID-19 vaccine will be needed?

-The number of doses needed depends on which vaccine you receive.
+The number of doses needed depends on which vaccine you receive, your age and whether you are immunocompromised.
 To get the most protection and be considered fully vaccinated you need:

 How do you report vaccine side effects?